Paskile is a name of ancient Norman origin. It arrived in England

 Early Origins of the Paskile family

 through Robert, Earl of Leicester, at Much and Great Baddow.
 While the surname was firmly established in this are for many years, searching various rolls for the surname revealed a John Pascal in the Assize Rolls of Warwickshire

 Early History of the Paskile family

-This web page shows only a small excerpt of our Paskile research.Another 203 words (14 lines of text) are included under the topic Early Paskile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Paskile research.Another 203 words (14 lines of text) covering the years 1361, 1333 and 1347 are included under the topic Early Paskile History in all our PDF Extended History products and printed products wherever possible.

 Paskile Spelling Variations

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Pascall, Paschall, Pascale, Pascal, Paschal, Pascoll and many more.

 Early Notables of the Paskile family (pre 1700)